 Paul speaking at a conference

-What happened to my dad has helped define who I am today.
-It’s helped me understand more about how I feel and more about mental health.
-Yet, 9 years on from my dad’s suicide, not a lot has changed in terms of how mental health is generally perceived and, more importantly, what’s being done to prevent it.
-I hope my openness and work can help add to that change.
+9 years on from my dad’s suicide, not a lot has changed in terms of how mental health is generally perceived and, more importantly, what’s being done to prevent it.
+I hope my work can help add to that change - and I'm excited to be part of MQ's conversation, alongside world-leading scientists.